| 1994 |

 | 2023 |

-Germline gain-of-function STAT6 mutation (E372K in DNA-binding domain) augments both basal and cytokine-induced STAT6 phosphorylation, causes preferential nuclear localization, and drives severe allergic disease; JAK1/2 inhibitor ruxolitinib reverses STAT6 hyperresponsiveness. |
+A gain-of-function STAT6 mutation (p.E372K in the DNA-binding domain) augments both basal and cytokine-induced STAT6 phosphorylation without altering dephosphorylation kinetics; JAK1/2 inhibitor ruxolitinib reverses the STAT6 hyperresponsiveness, demonstrating the mutation acts upstream of or at the JAK-STAT6 interface. |

-Journal of allergy and clinical immunology |
+Journal of Allergy and Clinical Immunology |

 High |